Start with us on the path to becoming a New York State licensed Radiographer.

 The required background in the math and science-related courses could be a minimum of three years math and science at the high school level (preferably Regents) with a B average (or equivalent) or better.

-College courses in math and science may also be considered with a minimum of a C grade.
+College courses in math and science may also be considered with a B average (or equivalent) or better.
 PSAT, SAT and (or) ACT scores will be evaluated as part of the profile.

 All students with the acceptable academic/competitive transcripts will be considered by the Admissions Committee and chosen by overall performance (grades, references and personal interview attributes).
 Interviews will end when class is filled and alternates are chosen.
 CVPH School of Radiologic Technology is approved for the training of 14 students per year or 28 in the two-year program at any time.